 It's small, lightweight, covers the most basic functions and in this new version it includes features that will certainly be very well received by all users.

 Aesthetically both are exactly the same.
 They share dimensions (41x63x16mm), weight (33 grams) and screen (1.8″ diagonal).
 Internally, there are not too many innovations beyond including now internal accelerometer for the incident detection feature, but the main innovations come within the software.

 What's new on the Garmin Edge 130 Plus

-Let's talk specifically about all the new features of the Edge 130 Plus.
-None of them are new to the Garmin range, everything comes from the rest of the models.
-So what Garmin does is “democratize functions” and allow the most economical model in the range (and especially smaller) to enjoy all those benefits.
+Let's talk specifically about all the new features that the Edge 130 Plus introduces.
+None of them is new in the Garmin range, everything comes from the other models.
+So what Garmin does is to "democratize functions" and allow the most economical model of the range (and above all the smallest) to also enjoy all these benefits.

 - Includes ClimbPro.
 One of the flagship features of high-end Garmin devices comes to the little one in the Edge family.

 - Advanced structured workouts, created from Garmin Connect or downloaded from TrainingPeaks .

 - Up to 12 hours of battery life